tronovav/geoip2-update/README.md

   You can also specify `@composer/../path-to-db-storage` or another path relative to your file` composer.json`.
 - `geoipConfFile` **(required)** - The absolute path to the configuration file.
 Or you can alias part of the path relative to your composer.json.
 For example `@composer/../GeoIP.conf`.

-### 2. Updating databases from your php application:
+### 2. Updating databases from your php application

 **2.1.
 Use in-line configuration options:**